 At the present time, we do not have any wheelchair users, however we have staff who are trained in manual handling, if the need arises.
 We would also ensure that additional staff were trained as and when needed.
-The school site has wheelchair access.
+The school site has wheelchair access and additional toilet facilities.